Setting up a fitness plan for my clients includes diet, exercise, sleep, and supplements that align with their goals.

-- An average person burns 40-55 calories during sleep.
+- An average person burns 40-55 calories during a peaceful sleep.

-- Lean muscle, age, and genetics are among the factors that affect the number of calories you burn when sleeping.
+- Lean muscle, age, and genetics are some of the factors that influence the number of calories you burn when sleeping.

-- Regular exercise and a healthy diet boost metabolism and improve sleep.
+- Regular exercise and a healthy diet can boost your metabolism and improve your sleep.